italoadler/bitbooks/Trigonometry/book/chapter_01/chapter_01.md

 ## Properties of Triangles

 There are a few properties of triangles that are interesting and useful.
-One is that if you add up the measurements of all three angles, you will always get exactly 180 degreees.
+One is that if you add up the measurements of all three angles, you will always get exactly 180 degrees.
 (I'm going back to using degrees for this section.)

 This property makes it easy to find an unknown angle if you happen to know the other two angles.
 Say you have a triangle where two angles are 60 degrees and 70 degrees.
 The total of those is 130 degrees, so you know the third angle must be 50 to equal 180 degrees total.